kratsg/optimization/README.md

 #### Running the cuts

 After that, we just specify all of our ROOT files.
 The script takes advantage of `TChain` and \*nix file handling, it will automatically handle multiple files specified either as a pattern or just explicitly writing them out.
-We will group every output by the DID passed in, so please try not to deviate from the default sample names or this breaks the code quite badly.
+We will group every output by the filenames/treenames passed in.

 ```bash
 rooptimize cut TA07_MBJ10V1/*_0L_a/fetch/data-optimizationTree/*.root --supercuts=supercuts_small.json -o cuts_0L_a -b